The news headlines can be confusing. The talking heads on TV seem to change their minds daily. And Google search results can be contradictory!

 A UK study in 2007 showed that, on average, vitamin D levels dropped by half in the winter and spring compared to summer and fall.[ref]

-This drop of vitamin D isn’t instantaneous, though.
+This drop in vitamin D isn’t instantaneous, though.
 Your fat cells can store the inactive form of vitamin D, so even though sun exposure drops by September, you may still have some reserve vitamin D for a couple of months.[ref]

 Common sense advice: